php-fig/fig-standards/accepted/PSR-16-simple-cache.md

      * @return bool True on success and false on failure.
      *
      * @throws \Psr\SimpleCache\InvalidArgumentException
-     *   MUST be thrown if the $key string is not a legal value.
+     *   MUST be thrown if the $key string is not a legal value
+     *   OR if $ttl is neither an integer or a \DateInterval object.
      */
     public function set($key, $value, $ttl = null);